AndreRenaud/simple_uart/README.md

 ssize_t simple_uart_list(char ***namesp);
 ```

-List available UART ports and descriptions.
+List available UART ports.
-It is the callers responsibility to free each element in ```namesp``` after calling, as well as the top-level pointers themselves.
+It is the callers responsibility to free each element in *namesp* after calling, as well as the top-level pointers themselves.

 #### Arguments:
 Argument | Details